-Special disclosure of pecuniary interests by [full name of councillor]
+WALGETT SHIRE COUNCIL Special Disclosure of Pecuniary Interests

+Special Disclosure of Pecuniary Interests

+By:

+[Full name of Councillor]

+In the matter of:

-in the matter of [insert name of environmental planning instrument]
+[Insert name of environmental planning instrument]

-which is to be considered at a meeting of the [name of council or council committee (as the case requires)]
+Which is to be considered at a meeting of the Walgett Shire Council, to be held on the

-to be held on the day of 20
+day of, 20

+Signature: Date:

-Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) Relationship of identified land to the councillor [Tick or cross one box.] □ The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the councillor has an interest in the land. □ An associated company or body of the councillor has an interest in the land.
-Matter giving rise to pecuniary interest 1 Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) 2 [Tick or cross one box] The identified land.
+Pecu niary Interest Address of the affected principal place of residence of the Councillor or an associated person, company or body (the identified land) Relationship of identified land to the councillor [Tick or cross one box.]
+The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise).
+An associated person of the councillor has an interest in the land.
+An associated company or body of the councillor has an interest in the land.
+Matter Giving Ris se To Pecuniary Interest Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) [Tick or cross one box] The identified land.
 Land that adjoins or is adjacent to or is in proximity to the identified land.
-Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land]

-1 Clause 4.1 of the Model Code of Conduct provides that a pecuniary interest is an interest that a person has in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to the person.
-A person does not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision the person might make in relation to the matter, or if the interest is of a kind specified in clause 4.6 of the Model Code of Conduct.
+&lt;sup>1 Clause 4.1 of the Walgett Shire Council Code of Conduct and Procedures provides that a pecuniary interest is an interest that a person has in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to the person.
+A person does not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision the person might make in relation to the matter, or if the interest is of a kind specified in clause 4.6 of the Walgett Shire Council Code of Conduct and Procedures.